chef/knife-tidy/README.md

 # Summary

-NOTE: If you're a first-time or inexperienced knife-tidy user, we recommend you read through this blogpost before proceeding with the rest of this documentation: https://blog.chef.io/2017/10/16/migrating-chef-server-knife-ec-backup-knife-tidy/
+NOTE: If you're a first-time or inexperienced knife-tidy user, we recommend you read through this blog post before proceeding with the rest of this documentation: https://blog.chef.io/2017/10/16/migrating-chef-server-knife-ec-backup-knife-tidy/

 This Chef Knife plugin provides:
  * Reports on the state of Chef Server objects that can be tidied up